Skip to content

 However, as with many other of this administraiton’s signature transportation initiatives, this year’s Open Streets programming has been scaled back from what it had been during the mayor’s early years in office.

-In 2024, Boston hosted six Open Streets events across the city, and those generally spanned a considerably longer stretch than this year’s events.
+In 2024, Boston hosted six Open Streets events across the city, and those events generally spanned a considerably longer distance in each neighborhood than this year’s events.

-However, this year’s schedule brings the event for the first time to Roslindale (on a four-block segment of street around Roslindale Square) and also returns the event to Allston/Brighton after a hiatus last year.
+However, this year’s schedule brings the event for the first time to Roslindale (on a four-block segment of street around Roslindale Square) and also returns the car-free festival to Allston/Brighton after a hiatus last year.

 The dates and locations for this year’s events are: